HazardDede/machine-learning/README.md

 # machine-learning

-> Machine Learning sandbox
+> A machine learning / data science sandbox

+## General

-This package uses fire to run command.
+This package uses fire to run commands.
-If you have any troubles you could always put --help at the end of a command and see if the man page reveals any information you are looking for.
+If you have any troubles you could always put `--help` at the end of a command and see if the man page reveals any helpful information.

 ## Classification